Top 5 types of dog anxiety and how to treat them naturally

 Keep a good routine and avoid moving the furniture around where possible.
 Knowing what to expect and where everything is less taxing on their brain.

 Make sure your dog is eating the best food for their golden years.
-Ingredients like omega-3 from fish, or antioxidants from blueberries, spinach and carrots can help to reduce inflammation and minimise brain cell damage caused by free-radicals.
+Antioxidants from blueberries, spinach and carrots can help to reduce inflammation and minimise brain cell damage caused by free-radicals.

 5. Trauma-induced anxiety